Updated October 28, 2019

 Medical bills are necessary and relevant to show the cost of medical services and that the services were actually performed, but medical bills alone are not enough.
 They do not show whether the medical treatment given was necessary or related to the injury caused by the accident.
 One of the best ways to prove the validity of a claim for past medical expenses is testimony from the injured person’s doctor.
 The person’s doctor can attest to the nature and extent of their injuries, the treatment given, and the need for such treatment.

 A doctor’s testimony, however, should not be the only thing relied on to prove medical expenses.
-Medical and hospital records should be used and are important for proof because they document the diagnosis and treatment of the patient.
+Medical and hospital records are important for proof because they document the diagnosis and treatment of the patient.
 They often can be used to verify that the medical services, supplies, and medication being sought compensation for were in fact given and reasons they were given.

-Proving that the medical expenses were actually incur red is rarely the biggest issue though.
-Instead, proving the costs were reasonable, the services were needed, and the injury was caused by the accident are more important.
-Some of the things defendants will often try to argue are that the injured party continued to take treatment after the symptoms and conditions were resolved, they did not seek prompt treatment, the injury was a pre-existing condition, or that they injury was not caused by the accident.
+While proving the medical expenses were actually incurred is important, proving the costs were reasonable, the services were needed, and the injury was caused by the accident is more important.
+Some of the things defendants will often try to argue are that the injured party continued to take treatment after the symptoms and conditions were resolved, they did not seek prompt treatment, the injury was a pre-existing condition, or that the injury was not caused by the accident.

-As touched on in the example above with Ben, a person who has inflated medical expenses because they continue to seek treatment long after the injury is healed will have a harder time recovering then a person that has a genuine need.
+As touched on in the example above with Ben, a person who has inflated medical expenses because they continue to seek treatment long after the injury is healed will have a harder time recovering damages than a person that has a genuine need.

-It is also extremely important to seek prompt treatment.
+Seeking prompt treatment is also vitally important.
 A person is not allowed to recover medical costs that could have been avoided by a reasonable effort of the injured person.
-That is to say, if an injury is aggravated or made much worse because the injured person refused to seek medical attention, then they put themselves in risk of not recovering the full cost of their medical treatment.
-For example, let’s say that instead of one week, Ben waited three months to see a doctor about his shoulder.
+That is to say, if an injury is aggravated or made much worse because the injured person refused to seek medical attention, then they put themselves at risk of not recovering the full cost of their medical treatment.
+Going back to Ben, let’s say that instead of one week, Ben waited three months to see a doctor about his shoulder.
 Also, in that time his minor injury turned into a major one because he continued to lift heavy boxes at work since he did not consult a doctor to tell him otherwise.
 If he now needs major surgery for the injury, he may not be able to recover all of his medical costs, because his delay contributed significantly to the severity of the injury.
 Although some symptoms may not appear for weeks or even months later, it is important to seek prompt treatment at the time one becomes aware of their injury.
 It is also recommended to have a full physical checkup after a collision even if you don’t have any obvious symptoms.
 Early diagnosis is your friend.

-As a general rule, costs associated with an injury existing prior to the time of the auto accident are not recoverable.
-There are certain situations that this is not entirely true though.
+As a general rule, costs associated with an injury existing prior to the time of the auto accident are not recoverable, though there are certain situations that this is not entirely true.
 Defendants will often argue medical costs should not be paid if the injured party suffered past injuries that were of a similar nature.
 This is based on the argument that the injury could have been a pre-existing condition.
 A pre-existing injury would not be the result of the accident, and therefore not recoverable.
-Lets say Ben had suffered a shoulder injury in the past, and since being in his auto accident has claimed of shoulder pain.
-Defendants will argue his shoulder injury already existed at the time of the accident and therefore was not caused by it.
+Let’s say Ben had suffered a shoulder injury in the past, and, since being in his auto accident, has claimed of shoulder pain.
+Defendants will argue that his shoulder injury already existed at the time of the accident and therefore was not caused by it.
 A defendant will argue that his current medical expenses were only necessary because of the previous injury and that there would not have been a need for his medical treatment if it were not for his pre-existing shoulder injury.

 FUTURE MEDICAL EXPENSES